Homesharing fits well with the policy agendas of many different countries, where it:

-Despite the fact that homeshare meets so many policy aims, public authorities have been slow to adopt it.
-Some programmes are funded by government, for example in Australia, but others struggle with little or no public financial backing.
-In part this may be policy makers’ lack of awareness but another factor may be the perceived risk of homeshare.
+Despite the fact that homesharing meets so many policy aims, public authorities have been slow to adopt it.
+Some programmes are funded by government, for example in Australia and Korea, but others struggle with little or no public financial backing.
+In part this may be policy makers’ lack of awareness but another factor may be the perceived risk of homesharing.
 In the UK for example, policy makers are wary of enabling strangers to move in with vulnerable older people, even though there is no single documented case of abuse taking place.

 The cost of running homeshare programmes may be another factor that limits the spread of the idea, though there is ample evidence that homesharing can be very cost effective in meeting the needs of older people.

 Follow us on Facebook

 How to donate